Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Pro Tip:

-The most notable attraction—the changing of the guard ceremony—occurs daily at 12:00 PM.
-This tradition involves the Danish Royal Guard marching from their barracks at Gothersgade by Rosenborg Castle through the streets of Copenhagen, culminating at Amalienborg Palace.
-The guards, known as the Kongelige Livgarde or King's Life Guard, are on duty 24 hours a day.
+The most notable attraction—the changing of the guard—occurs daily at 12:00 PM.
+The Danish Royal Guard march from their barracks at Gothersgade by Rosenborg Castle through the streets of Copenhagen, ending at Amalienborg Palace.
+These Kongelige Livgarde, or King's Life Guard, are on duty 24 hours a day and the size of the procession and musical accompaniment varies depending on who resides inside.
+Although I was running late, this slow ceremony takes about 30-45 minutes to conclude, so there’s no need to arrive precisely at noon.
+If it’s raining, watch from inside the museum!

 Pro Tip: